Cardinals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have been favored on the moneyline 58 total times this season.
-They've finished 25-33 in those games.
+- The Cardinals have won 44.1% of the games this season when they were favored on the moneyline (26-33).

-- St. Louis has a record of 1-2 when playing as moneyline favorites with odds of -210 or shorter (33.3% winning percentage).
+- St. Louis has a 2-2 record (winning 50% of its games) when playing as moneyline favorites of -225 or shorter.

-- Based on this contest's moneyline, the Cardinals' implied win probability is 67.7%.
+- The implied moneyline probablility in this matchup gives the Cardinals a 69.2% chance to win.

-- In the 115 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 56 times (56-55-4).
+- St. Louis has had an over/under set by bookmakers 116 times, and have combined with opponents to go over the total in 57 of those games (57-55-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!